chemprop/chemprop/README.md

 ## Requirements

+For small datasets (~1000 molecules), it is possible to train models within a few minutes on a standard laptop with CPUs only.
+However, for larger datasets and larger `chemprop` models, we recommend using a GPU for significantly faster training.

-While it is possible to run all of the code on a CPU-only machine, GPUs make training significantly faster.
-To run with GPUs, you will need:
+To use `chemprop` with GPUs, you will need:
  * cuda >= 8.0
  * cuDNN